Overview - national palliative care work programme from July 2023

 Steering group

 A national palliative care Steering Group was established in August 2023.
-This group of leaders will provide oversight and guidance for the national work programme over a 2 year period.
-The Steering Group will also establish and oversee the various short-term working groups required.
+This group of leaders provide oversight and guidance for the national work programme.
+The Steering Group also establish and oversee the various short-term working groups required.

-Working in partnership with whānau and communities, the initial focus of the Steering Group will be overseeing the following key deliverables:
+Working in partnership with whānau and communities, the initial focus of the Steering Group is to oversee the following key deliverables:

 1. providing recommendations on achieving equitable access to, and outcomes from, palliative care services for all New Zealanders